ccarocean/pyrads/README.rst

 PyRADS uses custom :code:`setup.py` commands to ease development.

-To run all all quality checks simply use:
+To run all quality checks simply use:

 .. code-block:: bash